jdisset/dracon/DOCSUMMARY.md

 ## 4.2.
 Deferred Execution

 Delay construction or evaluation of parts of the configuration until runtime.
+Useful for post-processing CLI args that depend on other values for example.

 - **`DeferredNode`**: Pauses the _entire construction_ of a YAML node branch.
 Created with `!deferred` tag or `deferred_paths`.
 Manually triggered with `construct(node, context={...})`.
 Use for late-binding of context or delaying resource-intensive object creation.